valencik/mastersAPSC/documents/thesis/thesis.md

 Visualizations of a network of collaborators are retrieved with the `collab:` command.
 For example, `collab:R.A.E.Austin` will retrieve a network graph of all the authors who have published with `R.A.E.Austin`.
 Additionally, the `collab:` command can take a nuclide as an input and generate a network graph of all authors who have published on that nuclide.
-Analysis of the network graphs is further discussed in Section [Network Analysis and Visualization](#network-analysis-and-visualization).
+Analysis of the network graphs is further discussed in [Network Analysis and Visualization](#network-analysis-and-visualization).

 The `simpapers:` command returns a list of NSR entries that are considered similar to the input selection.
-The command can take an authors name, or NSR Keynumber as valid inputs.
+The command can take an author's name or NSR Keynumber as valid inputs.
 An example for author "A.J.Sarty" is shown in Figure @fig:simpapers-author.
-The method by which NSR entries are determined to be similar is discussed in Section [Cosine Similarity of NSR Selectors](#cosine-similarity-of-nsr-selectors).
+The method by which NSR entries are determined to be similar is discussed in [Cosine Similarity of NSR Selectors](#cosine-similarity-of-nsr-selectors).

 The Data and Database